data-mining-UniPI/teaching25/intro/Intro DM.md

 # Large data collections

 Before we even think of analyzing and extract patterns from such data, we must store it.
-The first step of Data Mining is data storage and warehousing.
+The first step of Data Mining is data gathering, storage and warehousing.

 <img src="1.png" class="ui image medium">
 <div class="caption">

-Data mining pipeline, step 1.
+The knowledge discovery pipeline, step 1.

 </div>